 Practical Help For CDLA Applications

-Our aim is to help your children get the support they need from you by ensuring that you have the finances to achieve it through a successful CDLA aaplication .
+We aim to help your children get the support they need from you by ensuring that you have the finances to achieve it through a successful CDLA application.
 You can get in touch at any point of the application process for:

 How much you will receive from a CDLA payment will depend on the severity of your child's disability.
-This is decided by a number of key considerations:
+This is decided by several key considerations:

 CDLA - Childs Health & Condition

-For CDLA eligibility, the child’s disability or health condition must comply with the following conditions:
+For CDLA eligibility, the child’s disability or health condition must comply with the following requirements:

 Your child needs much more looking after than a child of the same age who does not have a disability.